 Know How to Get Around in Sydney

-If you’re interested in exploring the unexplored, follow the lead of the locals and catch the city train!
-It’ll stop a short walk away from most places of interest, and it’s cheaper than the bus.
+If you’re interested in exploring on your own terms, follow the lead of the locals and catch the metro, light railway or bus!
+It’ll stop a short walk away from most places of interest, and it’s cheaper than the tourist bus.

 Fortunately, most of Sydney’s top attractions are within walking distance of each other.
 So if you’re a comfortable walker, this is the best and cheapest option!

 The nightlife in Sydney is such fun!
 You can go to night markets, bars, or crazy clubs.
-There’s something for everyone, but these are our favorites.
+There’s something for everyone, but these are our favourites.